ZamboniL/mastermind/README.md

 ruby main/mastermind.rb
 ```

+## Repl Terminal

+You can also play the game in this repl: https://repl.it/@ZamboniL1/mastermind#README.md

+Withou installing anything!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.